 As with most infrastructure in the country, transport in Azerbaijan has undergone much development in recent years.
-Azerbaijan’s transport network consists of trains, buses, taxis and a metro system in Baku.
+Azerbaijan boasts a clean and modern transport network consisting of trains, buses, taxis and a metro system in Baku, the capital city.

 Public transport in Azerbaijan

-Azerbaijan has an established rail network connecting Baku to other main towns and regional neighbours.
-The railway system is largely in a state of disrepair and is undergoing major reconstruction.
-The Central Railway Station in Baku is the focal point of rail transport in Azerbaijan.
+Azerbaijan has an established rail network connecting Baku to other main towns and regional neighbours, including Kars in Turkey and Tbilisi in Georgia.

 Both public and private buses operate in Baku.
-Buses to the suburbs are relatively cheap but overcrowded, while private services are more expensive but more comfortable.
-Tickets can generally be bought directly from the driver.
+Buses to the suburbs are relatively cheap but overcrowded, while private services are more expensive but also more comfortable.
+Tickets can generally be bought directly from the driver on the bus.

 Taxis are widely available in major urban centres.
-They are not normally metered, so it’s best to negotiate the fare before embarking on a journey.
-In Baku, the state-owned Baku Taxi Company has a fleet of taxi cabs that are metered.
+They are not normally metered, so we suggest negotiating the fare before embarking on a journey.
+In Baku, the state-owned Baku Taxi Service has a fleet of taxi cabs that are metered.

 Driving in Azerbaijan

 New freeways are under construction and the country’s oil wealth has meant many new cars are on the roads.
-While most roads in Baku are paved and maintained, travel outside the city may require a four-wheel drive vehicle due to the poor quality of the roads.
+While most roads in Baku are paved and maintained, travel outside of the city may require a four-wheel-drive vehicle due to the poor quality of the roads.

 Air travel in Azerbaijan

-Haydar Aliyev International Airport, located just outside Baku, is the main air hub in Azerbaijan.
+Heydar Aliyev International Airport, located just outside Baku, is the main air hub in Azerbaijan, along with five additional international airports.
 The airport connects Baku to cities throughout Europe, the Middle East and Asia via numerous international carriers, including the country’s national airline, Azerbaijan Airlines.